avinash2wards/react-todos/README.md

 To Run <br>
 1. Clone
-2. npm install and npm install -g json-server
+2. npm install and/or npm install -g json-server
 3. npm start